Best Value Carbon Fiber Tripod

 Extended: 63.58 in (161.5 cm)

 Weight: 4.32 lb (1.96 kg)

-If you're looking for a very capable carbon fiber tripod that you can use for a very long time, then the Induro Stealth 3 is something that's worth a closer look.
+If you’re looking for a very capable CF tripod that you can use for a very long time, then the Induro Stealth 3 is something that’s worth a closer look.

-Featuring a 9x weave stealth carbon pattern, the Stealth 3 is easy to tell apart from more conventional carbon fiber tripods so it tends to stand out.
-Aesthetics aside though, this tripod is a well built, reliable tool that should enable you make the most out of your photography.
+Featuring a 9x weave stealth carbon pattern, the Stealth 3 is easy to tell apart from more conventional tripods so it tends to stand out.
+Aesthetics aside though, this is a well built, reliable tool that should enable you make the most out of your photography.